thinkst/canarytokens-docker/README.md

 Prerequisites
 -------------
 * At least one domain name.
-If you want to enabled PDF-opening tracking, at least two domains.
+If you want to enable PDF-opening tracking, at least two domains.
 * Internet-facing Docker host.
 You can [install Docker on a Linux host](https://docs.docker.com/installation/) quickly.

 Setup (in Ubuntu)
 -----------------
 * Boot your Docker host, and take note of the public IP.
 * Configure your domains so that their nameservers point to the public IP of the Docker host.
-This requires a change at your Registrar, simply changing NS records in the zonefile is insufficient.
+This requires a change at your Registrar.
+Simply changing NS records in the zonefile is insufficient.
 * Clone the Docker setup:
 ```
 $ git clone https://github.com/thinkst/canarytokens-docker